 We live in and depend on an interconnected world, with complex environmental, social, economic, and cultural systems.
-Damaging one element may cause unexpected impact elsewhere.
+Damaging one element may have an unexpected impact elsewhere.
 We understand the limits of our planet and that we must act more sustainably in order to meet increasing social and economic demands.
-As a leading manufacturer, dormakaba is committed to incorporating the latest product life cycle approaches and environmental technologies to continuously advance our product development and improve our own as well as our customers’ sustainability performance.
+As a leading manufacturer, dormakaba is committed to incorporating the latest product life cycle approaches and environmental technologies to continuously advance our product development and improve our own and our customers’ sustainability performance.
 This not only provides new opportunities for our design and manufacturing processes; it also addresses our customers’ expectations regarding environmentally friendly products.

 Our Circularity Approach

 For the packaging of our products, we mostly use plastic, wood, paper, and carton.
 It is our aim to substitute packaging materials with more sustainable alternatives.
 By 2027 we want to use zero fossil fuel-based plastic in our packaging (baseline 223 tons in FY 20/21) and 100% of the paper, wood, and carton used should stem from Forest Stewardship Council (FSC)-certified sources.

 In FY 22/23 we included requirements for FSC-certified packaging in our Corporate Packaging Design Guideline, as well as requirements to avoid polystyrene, PVC, or fossil fuel-based plastic packaging.